amazon-ion/ion-tests/conformance/README.md

 point.

-We intend to approach this problem by carefully partitioning the test files, and by expressing the earliest phases, that is the lowest-level test cases, can be converted to JSON using `ion to json` (see [`ion-cli`](https://github.com/amazon-ion/ion-cli)).
+We intend to approach this problem by carefully partitioning the test files, and by expressing the earliest phases (the lowest-level test cases) in a subset of Ion that can be safely converted to JSON using `ion to json` (see [`ion-cli`](https://github.com/amazon-ion/ion-cli)).
 For example,

 ```